matplotlib/matplotlib/INSTALL.rst

 Linux
 -----

-On extremely old versions of linux and python 2.7 you may need to install the master version of *subprocess32* (`see comments
+On extremely old versions of Linux and Python 2.7 you may need to install the master version of *subprocess32* (`see comments
 <https://github.com/google/python-subprocess32/issues/12#issuecomment-304724113>`__).